OpenZeppelin/openzeppelin-contracts-docs/docs/docs/learn-about-access-control.md

 + `renounceOwnership()` to remove the owner altogether, useful for decentralizing control of your contract. **⚠ Warning!** Removing the owner altogether will mean that administrative tasks that are protected by `onlyOwner` will no longer be callable!

-Note that any contract that supports sending transactions can also be the owner of a contract; the only requirement is that the owner has an Ethereum address, so it could be a Gnosis Multisig or Gnosis Safe, an Aragon DAO, an ERC725/uPort idenity contract, or a totally custom contract that _you_ create.
+Note that any contract that supports sending transactions can also be the owner of a contract; the only requirement is that the owner has an Ethereum address, so it could be a Gnosis Multisig or Gnosis Safe, an Aragon DAO, an ERC725/uPort identity contract, or a totally custom contract that _you_ create.

 In this way you can use _composability_ to add additional layers of access control complexity to your contracts.
-Instead of having a single Ethereum Off-Chain Account (EOA) as the owner, you can replace them with a 2/3 multisg run by your project leads, for example.
+Instead of having a single Ethereum Off-Chain Account (EOA) as the owner, you can replace them with a 2/3 multisig run by your project leads, for example.

 ### Examples in OpenZeppelin

 You'll notice that none of the OpenZeppelin contracts use Ownable, though!
-This is because there are more flexible ways of providing access control that are more in-line with our philosophy about reusable contracts.
+This is because there are more flexible ways of providing access control that are more in-line with our reusable contract philosophy.
 For most contracts, We'll use `Roles` to govern who can do what.
 There are some cases, though—like with `Escrow`—where there's a direct relationship between contracts.
 In those cases, we'll use [`Secondary`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/ownership/Secondary.sol) to create a "secondary" contract that allows a "primary" contract to manage it.

 Let's learn about Role-Based Access Control!